 Way before the imported Valentine’s Day, Romania celebrated its own day of love, Dragobete, on February 24.
-One of the most beautiful Romanian traditions, Dragobete is a symbol of youth, love, hope and nature rebirth.
+One of the most beautiful Romanian traditions, Dragobete is a symbol of youth, love, hope, and nature rebirth.
 Dragobete has several mythological representations, depending on local beliefs and superstitions.

-However, all of them are positive, Dragobete being a protector of birds, a symbol of spring or a god of love.
+However, all of them are positive, Dragobete being a protector of birds, a symbol of spring, or a god of love.

 Traditionally, on this day, young people perform several rituals to find love and happiness in the year to come.
-They search the woods for spring flowers, dance and even kiss in front of the village community, a fact that back in the day was as solid as an engagement commitment.
+They search the woods for spring flowers, dance, and even kiss in front of the village community, a fact that back in the day was as solid as an engagement commitment.
 Being alone on this day was a definite sign of bad luck in love for the rest of the year.

-Although the modern times and values have replaced the more traditional expressions of the past centuries, Dragobete remains one of the most authentic Romanian traditions and a good reminder of the ultimate need of love in our lives.
+Although the modern times and values have replaced the more traditional expressions of the past centuries, Dragobete remains one of the most authentic Romanian traditions and a good reminder of the ultimate need for love in our lives.